Shrey0408/Wise-Quiz-webapp/README.md

 To create new Quiz click on "Create New Quiz" button in Admin page.
 Fill the Quiz Name and category of Quiz to create the new Quiz.

 <img width="403" alt="image" src="https://user-images.githubusercontent.com/53952338/182593105-94a20ae3-c381-46a9-9d20-56bb920f62e7.png">

+To Update /Delete existing Quiz or to add Questions to new Quiz click on "Update/Delete existing Quiz" button.
+List of all the existing quiz will show up on screen.